Easy Braised Fennel

 1 tablespoon extra-virgin olive oil

-3/4 cup chicken stock, vegetable stock or water, see our chicken stock recipe
+3/4 cup chicken stock, vegetable broth, or water

 Salt and fresh ground black pepper, to taste